baboune/UnofficialApceraDoc/README.md

 At this point, the servers are almost "ready" to deploy apcera.

-Things to consider:
+### Things to consider

-* The scripts contain an ssh pub key that gets deployed on all machines.
+The scripts contain ssh public keys that get deployed on all machines.
 That key is for Apcera ops.
 Since, as an installer, we do not have a matching primary key, that key can not be used to do remote ssh to the servers.

 Searching through the scripts with "ssh-rsa", one finds:

 1. around line 165, provision_base.sh:
 ```
+(
 cat <<'EOP'
 cert-authority ssh-rsa AAAAB...N apcera-user-ca
 ssh-rsa AAAAB3N...4n/D apcera-special-ops
 EOP
+)> /etc/ssh/userauth/root
 ```

 2. Around line 207, provision_base.sh: